 A tremor is an uncontrollable, regular shaking movement that affects a part of the body, usually the hand.
 Many people think that all people with Parkinson's shake, but not everyone with the condition does.

 Tremor will usually begin on one side of the body and then progress to both sides as Parkinson's progresses.

 A tremor may be more obvious when a person with Parkinson's is resting or when they get worried or excited.
-Sometimes you will hear it referred to as a resting tremor because it usually lessens when a person is carrying out an activity, such as picking up a tea cup.
+Sometimes you'll hear it referred to as a 'resting tremor' because it usually lessens when a person is carrying out an activity, such as picking up a tea cup.

-If you think a person's tremor is becoming unmanageable, report this to your manager who will contact their GP, specialist or Parkinson's nurse.
-Medication may help.

-- Remember stress can make a tremor worse, so try to help people with Parkinson's find ways to stay calm and relaxed, such as exercise or complementary therapies. - Make sure your client's medication is taken on time.
+- If you think a person's tremor is becoming unmanageable, report this to your manager, who will contact their GP, specialist or Parkinson's nurse. - Remember stress can make a tremor worse, so try to help people with Parkinson's find ways to stay calm and relaxed, such as exercise or complementary therapies. - Make sure your client takes their medication on time.